Hippocampus: Physiology

-Theta rhythm
+Hippocampal theta rhythm

 The underlying currents producing the theta wave are generated mainly by densely packed neural layers of the entorhinal cortex, CA3, and the dendrites of pyramidal cells.
 The theta wave is one of the largest signals seen on EEG, and is known as the hippocampal theta rhythm.
 In some situations the EEG is dominated by regular waves at 3 to 10 Hz, often continuing for many seconds.
-These reflect subthreshold membrane potentials and strongly modulate the spiking of hippocampal neurons and synchronise across the hippocampus in a travelling wave pattern.
+These reflect subthreshold membrane potentials and strongly modulate the spiking of hippocampal neurons and synchronize across the hippocampus in a travelling wave pattern.
 The trisynaptic circuit is a relay of neurotransmission in the hippocampus that interacts with many brain regions.
 From rodent studies it has been proposed that the trisynaptic circuit generates the hippocampal theta rhythm.

-Theta rhythmicity is very obvious in rabbits and rodents and also clearly present in cats and dogs.
-Whether theta can be seen in primates is not yet clear.
+Theta rhythmicity previously clearly shown in rabbits and rodents has also been shown in humans.
 In rats (the animals that have been the most extensively studied), theta is seen mainly in two conditions: first, when an animal is walking or in some other way actively interacting with its surroundings; second, during REM sleep.
 The function of theta has not yet been convincingly explained although numerous theories have been proposed.
 The most popular hypothesis has been to relate it to learning and memory.
 An example would be the phase with which theta rhythms, at the time of stimulation of a neuron, shape the effect of that stimulation upon its synapses.
 What is meant here is that theta rhythms may affect those aspects of learning and memory that are dependent upon synaptic plasticity.
 It is well established that lesions of the medial septum – the central node of the theta system – cause severe disruptions of memory.
 However, the medial septum is more than just the controller of theta; it is also the main source of cholinergic projections to the hippocampus.
 It has not been established that septal lesions exert their effects specifically by eliminating the theta rhythm.